 V. Who Must Report Under this PAIR Rule?

-All persons who manufactured (defined by statute to include import) the 41 chemicals identified in the regulatory text of this document during their latest complete corporate fiscal year must submit a PAIR Form for each site at which they manufactured or imported a named substance.
-A separate form must be completed for each substance and submitted to the Agency as specified in § 712.28 no later than October 24, 2001.
-Persons who have previously and voluntarily submitted a PAIR Form to the ITC or EPA may be able to submit a copy of the original report to EPA or to notify EPA by letter of their desire to have this voluntary submission accepted in lieu of a current data submission.
+All persons who manufactured (defined by statute to include import) the 29 alkylphenols, alkylphenol ethoxylates, and polyalkylphenols identified in the regulatory text (§ 712.30(e)) of this rule during their latest complete corporate fiscal year must submit a Preliminary Assessment Information Manufacturer's Report (EPA Form No. 7710-35) for each site at which they manufactured or imported a named substance.
+A separate form must be completed for each substance and submitted to the Agency as specified in 40 CFR 712.28 no later than October 3, 2000.
+Persons who have previously and voluntarily submitted a Manufacturer's Report to the ITC or EPA may be able to submit a copy of the original report to EPA or to notify EPA by letter of their desire to have this voluntary submission accepted in lieu of a current data submission.
 See § 712.30(a)(3).

 Details of the PAIR reporting requirements, including the basis for exemptions, are provided in 40 CFR part 712.
-Copies of the Form are available from the Environmental Assistance Division at the address listed under FOR FURTHER INFORMATION CONTACT.
-Copies of the PAIR Form are also available electronically from the Chemical Testing and Information Gathering Home Page on the Internet at http://www.epa.gov/opptintr/chemtest/.
+Copies of the form are available from the TSCA Environmental Assistance Division at the address listed under FOR FURTHER INFORMATION CONTACT.
+Copies of the PAIR form are also available electronically from the Chemical Testing and Information Gathering Home Page on the Internet at http://www.epa.gov/opptintr/chemtest/.

-Any person who believes that section 8(a) reporting required by this rule is not warranted, should promptly submit to EPA on or before August 9, 2001, Start Printed Page 38957detailed reasons for that belief.
-EPA, in its discretion, may remove the substance from this rule (see § 712.30(c)).
-When withdrawing a chemical from the PAIR rule, EPA will publish a final rule amending the PAIR rule in the Federal Register.
+Any person who believes that section 8(a) reporting required by this rule is not warranted, should promptly submit to EPA on or before July 19, 2000, detailed reasons for that belief.
+EPA, in its discretion, may remove the substance from this rule (see 40 CFR 712.30(c)).
+When withdrawing a chemical from the rule, EPA will publish a rule amendment in the Federal Register.

-The following documents constitute the public record for this rule under docket control number OPPTS-82056. -
+The following documents constitute the public record for this rule under docket control number OPPTS-82054.

 EPA is publishing this action as a final rule without prior notice and an opportunity to comment because the Agency believes that providing notice and an opportunity to comment is unnecessary.
 As discussed in Unit III., whenever EPA announces the receipt of an ITC report, EPA may, at the same time and without providing notice and opportunity for public comment, amend the model information-gathering rule by adding the recommended (or designated) chemicals.
 EPA finds, therefore, that there is “good cause” under section 553(b)(3)(B) of the Administrative Procedure Act (APA) (5 U.S.C.
 553 (b)(3)(B)) to make these amendments without prior notice and comment.